thecharge/FluidTYPO3-Vagrant/README.md

 #### Encrypted disk
 - NFS does not support encrypted host storage as mount.

+#### Vagrant up fails
+- A lot of git master and development branches are used.
+It is possible a resource is offline or is broken.

 ### Warning
 - Puppet Vscrepo is patched to allow depth with a branch option